-Grow our local economy by pursuing an economic development approach that prioritizes supporting and investing in locally owned businesses while also exploring development opportunities that align with our city’s value commitments and unique community dynamics.
+Grow our local economy by pursuing an economic development approach that prioritizes supporting locally owned businesses while also exploring development opportunities that align with our city’s value commitments and unique community dynamics.

 Think of our local economy like a bathtub, the kind with jets that circulate water around, and the water is the capital in that economy.
 The faucet provides capital from outside the city, and the drain is where our money leaves our city.
 When we buy locally, we are running those jets and circulating that water around, and it stays in the tub.
 But it’s impossible for any resident to spend all of their money locally—our mortgage is paid to a bank in Delaware or our rent to a non-local landlord, or we go on vacation, and so on.
 In order for our local economy to sustain itself and grow, we need faucets that bring in more capital than is draining out.